Time, Stop Wasting It: A Simple Approach For Better Decisions

 Our perception of time is shaped by our priorities, pressures, and the demands placed upon us.

-We often feel like time is running out because we’re constantly juggling multiple responsibilities, and the list of things we want to accomplish seems never-ending.
+We often feel like time is running out.
+We’re constantly juggling multiple responsibilities.
+The list of things we want to achieve seems never-ending.

 This urgency can lead to hasty decisions, procrastination, and inefficiency.